25 Low-Shedding Dog Breeds (With Pictures)

 Lifespan | 12–15 years |

-The Lhasa Apso is well-known for its regal, floor-length coat.
+The Lhasa Apso is well-known for their regal, floor-length coat.
 While they tend to be aloof with strangers, they are eager to show love to their families.

 If you bring a Lhasa Apso home, you won’t find many loose hairs around the house.
-They practically don’t shed at all, and they don’t require intensive grooming care.
-The longer fur and the puppy cut will require regular brushing, but the puppy cut is easier for owners with less grooming experience.
+They practically don’t shed at all, and they don’t require intensive grooming.
+The longer fur and the puppy cut will need regular brushing, but the puppy cut is easier for owners with less grooming experience.

 12. Miniature Schnauzer